FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives

-\paragraph*{Iterative Ball-Finding via FPT Search.} Figure~\ref{fig:overview} illustrates the high-level structure of our iterative ball-finding algorithm.
-In more details, for each correct guess of the optimal center color, we exploit the fact that the densest ball of radius $\mathrm{OPT}$ in the remaining points with center of color $i$ must contain as many points as present in $\pi^*_i$.
-Accordingly, the subroutine repeatedly constructs disjoint balls of radius $\mathrm{OPT}$ centered at appropriate color class point\footnote{Note that these balls can be centered at points that have been deleted.}, always choosing the densest ball in the remaining points.
-Our main technical novelty is the following structural trichotomy, which enable us to uncover an optimal cluster in \fpt\ time, by guessing over the trichotomy cases.
+\paragraph*{Iterative Ball-Finding via FPT Search.} Figure~\ref{fig:overview} illustrates the high-level structure of our iterative ball-finding subroutine.
+In more details, for the correct guess $j \in [k]$ of the color the optimal $\pi^*_j$, we exploit the fact that the densest ball of radius $r^*_j$ in the remaining points with center color $j$ must contain as many points as the remaining points of $\pi^*_j$.
+Accordingly, the subroutine repeatedly constructs a set $\cB$ of (up to) $4k$ disjoint balls of radius $r^*_j$ centered at (disjoint) points in $F_j$, always choosing the densest ball in the remaining points.\footnote{For e.g., by temporarily deleting the points and the center of the ball.}